 A common misconception is that oily skin does not need moisturizer.
 Wrong!
 Be sure to pick a lightweight moisturizer that won’t clog your pores, stay away from mineral oil, and choose bases with hyaluronic acid, oil-free, or that contain only tamanu oil or grapeseed oil.
 Try: Aura Cacia Soothing Tamanu Facial Serum.

 Take note: it’s OK to apply two different moisturizers to different sections of your face if you can’t find the right moisturizer to meet the needs of your whole face.
 During the day a moisturizer with sunscreen is a good choice, while at night you will most likely want something more hydrating for the dryer areas, like jojoba or sunflower oil.
 Try: The Jojoba Company Golden Jojoba Oil.

 Serums are great at combating fine lines that often plague dry skin.
 At night choose heavier moisturizers that seal in hydration.
 Hyaluronic acid is a wonderful protective barrier to add to your moisturizer to draw in water for an added boost, especially during the winter months.
 Feel free to add a few drops of oil to your moisturizer to boost hydration, especially at night.
 Try: Youth to the People Age Prevention Moisture Cream.

 All skin types

 Don’t skip exfoliation!
 Scrubs are a wonderful physical exfoliant and can be done 2-3 times a week.
-Chemical exfoliants such as alpha hydroxy acids are found in many ingredients and masks.
+Chemical exfoliants such as alpha or beta hydroxy acids are found in many ingredients and masks.
 Be careful of overdoing a chemical exfoliant, as it can dry out the skin and cause peeling and dehydration.